 So how can you shamelessly borrow this concept to strengthen your brand messaging?

-You’ll find lots of ideas and insights in my Leveraged Consulting book – read Intro free here – but here are three successful business brand attributes to get you started.
+You’ll find lots of ideas and insights in my Leveraged Consulting book but for now, here are three successful business brand attributes to get you started.

 Attribute #1 – People Get You